-The road I took to become the peer advisor at NOCD was one that I could never foresee.
+The road I took to become a Member Advocate at NOCD was one that I could never foresee.
 My journey began with a car accident I was involved in at the age of 17.
 I survived the crash, but several months after the incident my parents said that they had a completely different daughter.
 I ended up with a severe case of OCD.
 Three therapists later, I was not getting any better.

 My OCD was heavy with physical compulsions, and it specifically affected my hygiene.
 OCD told me that my hair would fall out if I brushed it.
 It got more extreme over time, telling me that I couldn’t do certain things without some type of dire consequence.
 I was afraid to step on cracks in the ground.
 I had to go up and down the stairs many times.
 Sometimes, my OCD told me to drive on the wrong side of the road in exchange for a damaging event not coming to fruition.